oberonamsterdam/docker-wkhtmltopdf/README.md

+// 2020-08-31: Merged PR from "bonashen" https://github.com/bonashen, adding example code for using options
 // 2019-10-02: Reverting back to python2 due to errors, no time for fixing these
 // 2019-09-02: Build using v0.12.5-1 from DEB-package, updated to Ubuntu 18.04, updated to python3 due to end-of-support python2
 // 2018-03-08: Build using v0.12.4 from binary instead of 0.12.2 using apt-get